History

 1899

 The first mention of poultry in the archives.
 E.P.
-Niles, DVM, staff veterinarian at the Virginia Agricultural Experiment Station "began to breed chickens on a small scale simply for pastime and recreation after office hours."
-He penned an article discussing points on breeding, husbandry, nutrtion, behavior, product taste, and artifical incubation.
+Niles, DVM, staff veterinarian at the Virginia Agricultural Experiment Station, began to breed chickens on a small scale simply for pastime and recreation after office hours."
+He penned an article discussing points on breeding, husbandry, nutrition, behavior, product taste, and artificial incubation.
 Read the full article here.

 1904, 1906